Top 10 Things to do in Sydney

 One tip is to take your camera around the Rocks area for some stunning views.
 Then there’s Kirribilli and Milsons Point on the North side of Sydney Harbour.
 The issue maybe too many photographs but hey, it’s a good looking bridge, just enjoy it.

 Crossing the Harbour Bridge

 The Open Air Cinema is another must.
 Located close to Mrs Macquaries Chair in the Royal Botanic Gardens, it is the most expensive, hardest to get into and the most ‘must do’ of a number of outdoor cinemas in Sydney.
 With drink to hand, big screen in front of you with Sydney Harbour, the Harbour Bridge and Sydney Opera House as a backdrop, the Open Air Cinema is sure hard to beat.
 If the movie is getting dull just admire Sydney at its best – at night.
 Sadly, the Open Air Cinema is only open during the summer.

 Mrs Macquaries’ Chair

 Book your ticket well in advance and arrive as early as possible.
 Reasonably good nosh and drink are available.
 Reserve your seat as soon as you get in and then, if you can, grab a table – or better still, you reserve the seats whilst someone else grabs a table.
-When you’ve finished eating give the table up to someone else – you’re be sat down for most of the night anyway.
+When you’ve finished eating please give up the table to someone else.
 Expect to have to wait to get out and it may take you a little while to find a cab.
 Better option is to drive.
 If you arrive early enough you should be able to park in the Domain on the road to Mrs Macquaries’ Chair.
 If you’re staying in the city consider walking.